R-ramljak/MNO_mobdensity/README.md

 # Research Repository

+**For the most current development version please refer to the following repo: https://github.com/eurostat/MNO_mobdensity**

 **Title:** On the estimation of spatial density from mobile network operator data

 **Authors (Article):** Fabio Ricciato and Angelo Coluccia